dyne/dynebolic-upstream/dyneIV/README.md

 ✨ Welcome to the Dyne:IV SDK by Dyne.org!
 🛟 Usage: make <target>
 👇🏽 List of targets:
- ----             __ Quick test on emulator:
+ ----             __ Quick start:
- devroot          📥 Download the latest SDK build ROOT snap-test        🧨 Test a squashed snapshot FILE=path qemu             🖥️ Emulate UEFI USB boot using qemu _
+ deps             🛠️ Install development dependencies devsetup         📥 Download the latest development ROOT modules system           🗿 Build the root system: dyneIV-root iso              🏁 Create the current ISO image qemu             🖥️ Emulate UEFI USB boot using qemu burn             🔥 Write the ISO to a removable USB=/dev/sd?
+ _
  -----            __ More emulator functions:
- qemu-isolinux    📀 Emulate DVD boot using qemu qemu-spice       🖥️ Emulate via SPICE (requires LAN client) persist-create   💾 Create persistance storage for qemu persist-mount    🔍 Mount persistance contents in qcow2 persist-umount   ⏏️ Unmount persistance contents
+ qemu-isolinux    📀 Emulate DVD boot using qemu qemu-spice       🖥️ Emulate via SPICE (requires LAN client) _
- _
+ -----            __ Snapshot testing functions:
+ snap-iso         🧨 Test a squashed snapshot as ISO FILE=path snap-mount       👀 Explore the contents of a snapshot FILE=path snap-umount      🔌 Stop exploring and unplug the snapshot _
  -----            __ Build from sources:
- deps             🛠️ Install development dependencies bootstrap        🚀 Install the base system: dyneIV-bootstrap system           🗿 Install the full system: dyneIV-system upgrade          🔝 Update all system packages
+ bootstrap        🚀 Build the base system: dyneIV-bootstrap modules          🧩 Build all system modules upgrade          🔝 Update all system packages
  _
- -----            __ Module development:  (PATH=modname)
- modules          🧩 Build all default modules
- _
- -----            __ Release the live bootable system squash           🗜️ Compress the filesystem for release squash-dev       🦺 Compress the filesystem for developers buildroot        🏗️ Package the build ROOT  for developers iso-devel        🏁 Toast the current ISO image burn             🔥 Write the ISO to a removable USB=/dev/sd?
+ -----            __ Release the live bootable system devroot          🏗️ Package the ROOT for developers iso-devel        🏁 Toast the development ISO image
  _
  -----            __ Undo and restart from scratch reset            ♻️  Reset current ROOT to the latest downloaded